andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 ```
 # On branch master
-# Your branch is ahead of 'origin/master' by 1 commit.
+# Untracked files:
+#   (use "git add <file>..." to include in what will be committed)
 #
+#	../../../.DS_Store
-nothing to commit (working directory clean)
+nothing added to commit but untracked files present (use "git add" to track)
 ```

 Push changes to the remote repository.